Goal-Buddies/monty/readme.md

 `backend on port 3000, hotloader frontend on port 9011`

-`TODO: learn how to enable cross-origin resource sharing`
+`TODO: learn how to enable cross-origin resource sharing on Express`